TraDAO (TOD) Trading Up 0.1% This Week

-TraDAO (TOD) traded flat against the US dollar during the 1 day period ending at 19:00 PM ET on May 27th.
-In the last week, TraDAO has traded 0.1% higher against the US dollar.
-TraDAO has a total market capitalization of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last 24 hours.
-One TraDAO token can now be bought for $0.27 or 0.00001577 BTC on popular exchanges.
+TraDAO (TOD) traded flat against the dollar during the 24-hour period ending at 17:00 PM ET on May 30th.
+One TraDAO token can currently be purchased for $0.27 or 0.00001577 BTC on popular exchanges.
+During the last week, TraDAO has traded 0.1% higher against the dollar.
+TraDAO has a total market capitalization of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.